-On or before the Annual Report Date, the University shall cause the Annual Report to be delivered to the Authority, the Trustee and each Repository.
+On or before the Annual Report Date, the Corporation shall cause the Annual Report to be delivered to the Authority, the Trustee and each Repository.
 To the extent included in an Annual Report, the financial statements shall be audited and prepared in accordance with generally accepted accounting principles.
 Each Annual Report may incorporate any information on file with each Repository or the Commission, instead of setting forth the information in the annual report.
-Concurrently with the delivery of the Annual Report to the Trustee, there shall be delivered a written certificate from the Reporting Party stating whether or not the Annual Report has been provided to each Repository.
+Concurrently with the delivery of the Annual Report to the Trustee, there shall be delivered written evidence from or on behalf of the Reporting Party stating whether or not the Annual Report has been provided to each Repository.